REPRODUCTION -1

 1. INTERPHASE (RESTING STAGE)

-Cell grows and carries out normal life function.
+Cell grows and carries out normal life functions.
 The cell is prepared for division.

 1. Prophase I